maryam-hamid-sa/Student-Management-System/README.md

 A simple Python-based console application that demonstrates the use of **custom modules**, **lists**, **tuples**, and **sets** to manage student records for a college.

-> Built as part of a Python Programming assignment (Week 5) — *Custom Modules, Lists, Tuples, and Sets*.

 ---

 ## 📌 Project Overview